Rajatm544/MERN-Blog-App/README.md

 ### Dealing with an anonymous comment section

-<<<<<<< HEAD
-The choice to make the comment section anonymous was a deliberate design choice, as it makes it easier to let users engage with the application without much hassle.
-But the downside to this is that the comment section can seem dull/artificial, without a user name or photo associated with the comment.
-To overcome this, I have included a unique [Jdenticon](https://jdenticon.com/) or user icon, for every comment made under the blog post.
-The comments are displayed in reverse chronological order and will always have a unique icon associated with it!
-The other issue with the anonymous comments section, which became apparent after the initial build being pushed to production, was that users now used language that was NSFW.
-Since this is a project I intend to display on my portfolio, for potential employers, it was necessary to deal with words can be deemed NSFW.
-The easiest solution is to restrict only authenticated users to comment, along with their public social media name.
-But trolls with a fake account can easily bypass this.
-Hence it became necessary to censor certain words from the posted comments using \* symbols.
-This was accomplised using the package [bad-words](https://www.npmjs.com/package/bad-words) package to censor NSFW words unconditionally.
-There is scope for improvement in terms of implementing a custom profanity filter, but that seemed to be overkill for the task at hand.
-It is not my intention to hinder anybody's freedom of speech, but a reactionary decision against a few bad actors, in an effort to maintain the application's presentability.

-## Potential Improvements

--   A UX refactor.
--   Dashboard implementation for all registered users.
--   More social login options including the likes of Github, Facebook, Amazon or Apple.
--   Fuzzy Search implementation.
--   Integrations with popular blogging platforms like Medium or dev.to, to import already published articles.
--   # A system to 'like' or upvote potentially useful articles.
 The choice to make the comment section anonymous was a deliberate design choice, as it makes it easier to let users engage with the application without much hassle.
 But the downside to this is that the comment section can seem dull/artificial, without a user name or photo associated with the comment.
 To overcome this, I have included a unique [Jdenticon](https://jdenticon.com/) or user icon, for every comment made under the blog post.
 The comments are displayed in reverse chronological order and will always have a unique icon associated with it!
 The other issue with the anonymous comments section, which became apparent after the initial build being pushed to production, was that users now used language that was NSFW.
 Since this is a project I intend to display on my portfolio, for potential employers, it was necessary to deal with words can be deemed NSFW.
 The easiest solution is to restrict only authenticated users to comment, along with their public social media name.
 But trolls with a fake account can easily bypass this.
 Hence it became necessary to censor certain words from the posted comments using \* symbols.
 This was accomplised using the package [bad-words](https://www.npmjs.com/package/bad-words) package to censor NSFW words unconditionally.
 There is scope for improvement in terms of implementing a custom profanity filter, but that seemed to be overkill for the task at hand.
 It is not my intention to hinder anybody's freedom of speech, but a reactionary decision against a few bad actors, in an effort to maintain the application's presentability.

 ## Potential Improvements